SathyaBhat/sathyasays.com/content/posts/2008-11-01-how-to-mount-fat32ntfs-partitions-with-read-and-write-support-in-linux-using-command-line.md

 _Editor's note: I don't suggest touching the /etc/fstab unless its really necessary, as fuse takes care of mounting drives perfectly_

 PS: If someone knows how to mount ext3 drives with read and write support and other commonly used filesystems please post it as a comment.
-Adding &#8220;user&#8221; to the options didn't work for me.
+Adding "user" to the options didn't work for me.

 __